openstack/ironic/doc/source/contributor/states.rst

 inspecting
   ``inspecting`` will utilize node introspection to update hardware-derived node properties to reflect the current state of the hardware.
-If introspection fails, the node will transition to ``inspect failed``.
+Typically, the node will transition to ``manageable`` if inspection is synchronous, or ``inspect wait`` if asynchronous.
+The node will transition to ``inspect failed`` if error occurred.

+inspect wait
+  This is the provision state used when an asynchronous inspection is in progress.
+A successfully inspected node shall transition to ``manageable`` state.

 inspect failed
   This is the state a node will move into when inspection of the node fails.
 From